Azerbaijan Dishes

 Piti

 Piti is Azerbaijani soup made of tail fat and vegetables cooked in an aromatic mutton bone broth.
-Like many other Azerbaijani dishes, it is distinguished by its rich taste.
+Like many other Azerbaijan dishes, it is distinguished by its rich taste.
 The name of the soup comes from the name of a small clay pot in which pity was traditionally prepared.
 You can find variations of this soup.
 For example, beef is also used in the preparation of the dish.
 Although, its key ingredients are lamb and chickpeas, complemented by cherry plums, vegetables, and seasonings.
 Piti soup is also served with pickles and lavash.

 Sadj